 Proper treatment for mold growth will depend on the surface it has populated.
 Always consult a professional before attempting to remediate a mold problem yourself.
 If you don’t have experience with mold remediation the EPA recommends that any mold problem larger than 10 square feet be examined by an expert.

-Service Team of Professionals provides free inspections and consultation for all mold related issues.
+STOP Restoration provides free inspections and consultation for all mold related issues.
 If you have a question in regard to mold and want to speak to a licensed professional call STOP at(772) 266-5428.